Monster-Train-2-Modding-Group/Conductor/.github/ISSUE_TEMPLATE/feature-request--custom-trigger.md

 It would also be helpful if a sprite for your requested trigger be provided.
 This should be an icon sized 50x50 that gets used in the UI.

 <sub>A reminder that to be accepted the trigger must be reusable, ultra clan specific stuff can be requested in the mt-modding channel on discord.</sub>

+<sub>Note if you aren't modding the game yourself please don't use this to request content to be made for you, the issue will be closed.
+This is only for modders to request a novel effect that can't be done with the codebase so that they can make content.</sub>